 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 4.1 Landlords must have a person or team assigned to take responsibility for complaint handling, including liaison with the Ombudsman and ensuring complaints are reported to the governing body (or equivalent).
 This Code will refer to that person or team as the 'complaints officer'.
 This role may be in addition to other duties.
 Yes We have a Feedback Team that will manage correspondence with the Ombudsman and will ensure all complaint information is reported to the governing body each quarter 4.2 The complaints officer must have access to staff at all levels to facilitate the prompt resolution of complaints.
 They must also have the authority and autonomy to act to resolve disputes promptly and fairly.
-Yes We have carried out a complaints review and this has led to a change in process to ensure prompt resolution Our Feedback Team has two additional team members and we now handle the resolution of complaints entirely through the centralised team.
-4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
+Yes Complaints are managed by a centralised complaints team which has been in place since April 2024.
+This team will manage the complaint from beginning to end and will work with service managers to resolve disputes promptly and fairly 4.3 Landlords are expected to prioritise complaint handling and a culture of learning from complaints.
 All relevant staff must be suitably trained in the importance of complaint handling.
-It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes Complaint handlers are provided with training See above, we have moved resources into the Feedback Team who have been trained in our complaints policy and process.
-The team attend relevant webinars on complaints handling and make use of resources on the Housing
+It is important that complaints are seen as a core service and must be resourced to handle complaints effectively Yes The centralised complaints team as above has been in place since April 2024 and are resourced adequately Complaint handlers are provided with regular training The team attend relevant webinars on complaints handling and make use of resources on the Housing Ombudsman Centre for Learning.
+Centre for Learning Housing Ombudsman

-COMPLAINTS SELF-ASSESSMENT Alliance Ombudsman Centre for Learning.
-Centre for Learning Housing Ombudsman Service (housing- ombudsman.org.uk)
+Service (housing- ombudsman.org.uk)